The following companies participate in our Accreditation Program: Craftmatic Adjustable Beds and Easy Rest Adjustable Sleep Systems

 Many mattresses are compatible with an adjustable base, but if you want to be certain that you’re buying the right one, you should buy a mattress from a company that also sells adjustable bed bases.
 Pairing the right mattress with an adjustable base will help prolong the life of both pieces.
 Many brands, like Craftmatic and Easy Rest, include a mattress standard with their bed frames.
 The best mattress for an adjustable frame will depend on your unique needs.
 Many brands offer personal consultations to match you with the best model.

-Best for comfort The Craftmatic Legacy
+Good for comfort The Craftmatic Legacy

 Craftmatic Legacy beds come standard with a dual density spring mattress that is firm on one side and plush medium-firm on the other.
 Both sides provide support and allow you to customize your sleep experience.
 You can retain the option of a softer or firmer surface in the future by flipping the mattress.
 The Mattress includes layers of memory foam, latex and a cooling layer.
 The motor can support weight up to 450 pounds.
 An optional heavy-duty model supports up to 600lbs.